Pvt. Paul Peter Pirnat

 After being transferred to his

-new battalion, he traveled by train to Angel
+new battalion, he traveled by train to San

-HQ Company boarded trucks and drove to Mariveles.
+HQ Company finally boarded its trucks and drove to just outside of Mariveles.
 From there, they walked to Mariveles Airfield and sat and waited.
-As they sat, Peter and the other Prisoners of War noticed a line of Japanese soldiers forming across from them.
+As they sat, they noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.

-As they sat there watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up in a car in front of the Japanese soldiers.
+As they sat there watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up in a car in front of the soldiers.
 He got out of the car and spoke to the sergeant in charge of the detail.
 The officer got back in the car and drove off.
-The Japanese sergeant ordered the soldiers to lower their guns.
+As he drove away, the sergeant ordered the soldiers to lower their guns.

 Later in the day, Peter's group of POWs was moved to a school yard in Mariveles.
 In the school yard, they found themselves sitting in a field between Japanese artillery and guns firing from Corregidor and Ft.
 Drum.
 Shells began landing among the POWs who had no place to hide.
 Some of the POWs were killed from incoming American shells.
 The American guns did succeed at knocking out three of the four Japanese guns.

-The POWs were ordered to move again by the Japanese.
-Peter and the other men had no idea that they had started what became known as the death march.
-During the march he received no water and little food.
-At San Fernando, he was put into a small wooden boxcar and taken to Capas.
-From Capas, Peter walked the last few miles to Camp O' Donnell.
+The POWs were ordered to move again, by the Japanese, and had no idea that they had started what became known as the death march.
+During the march they received no water and little food.
+At San Fernando, they were put into a small wooden boxcars and taken to Capas.
+The cars were known as "Forty or Eights" since they could hold forty men or eight horses.
+The Japanese put 100 POWs in each car and closed the doors.
+Those who died remained standing until the living left the cars.
+From Capas, they walked the last ten miles to Camp O' Donnell.

 While Peter was at Camp O'Donnell, the Japanese began forming work details to rebuild what had been destroyed during the Battle of Bataan.
 One of these details was a bridge building detail to rebuild the bridges that the Americans had destroyed during their retreat into Bataan.